vaginessa/your-vGF/README.md

 ## Time to get laid

 ## pls remember to comment your code since it's a collab project thank you
+## vGF.py is the main file that other files should be merged with

 ## https://www.youtube.com/watch?v=8qUJ9a_3zSQ